 I anticipate change, for better or worse:

-more painful joy…a rejected stone placed
+more painful joy until death do us part…a rejected stone

-like every growing pang’s first corner.
+placed like every growing pang’s first corner.

 Looking now, all my restlessness

-come to rest in peace.
+come to rest in peace,

-my ever ancient roses,
+with your ever ancient roses,

-are received to float upon the sea
+to float upon the sea

 at ease in the evening shadows